Showmax/env/README.md

   can again lead to errors by accident.

 * On error, only the first one error is reported.
 This requires to re-run the program every time an error is resolved.
+This is also really annoying when deploying something for the first time or e.g. after the names of the variables have been refactored.

-We would like to emphasize this piece of text is not aimed to be a rant and we do not want to offend any one.
+We would like to emphasize this piece of text is not aimed to be a rant and we do not want to offend anyone.
 We rather want to give reasons why we have decided to write the yet another package.
-We respect that use-case that doesn't fit our needs can fit to someone else's needs.
+We respect that use-case that doesn't fit our needs can fit someone else's needs.

+**It is worth mentioning that `env` does not have any external dependencies beside standard library packages.** And aside from [testify](https://github.com/stretchr/testify) which is only used in tests.

 ## Usage